-Peter Sebel talks about estimating of fixed and variable expenses, funding sources for retirement (investments/Emory retirement/Social Security), simulations of retirement outcomes, and the issue of financial advisors.
-He also discusses asset allocation—what is it and why do it?
+Peter Sebel speaks about estimation of fixed and variable expenses, funding sources for retirement (investments/Emory retirement/Social Security), simulations of retirement outcomes, and the issue of financial advisors.
+He will also discuss index funds and asset allocation - what it is and why do it?
 In light of recent events, he will also discuss crisis management.

 Financing Your Retirement | April 13, 2017 (audio file)